-Trump awards Medal of Freedom to military hero who freed more than 75 hostages in Iraq
+Trump awards Medal of Honor to military hero who freed more than 75 hostages in Iraq

 'Today he joins the immortal company of our most revered American heroes,' Trump said